serverlessworkflow/specification/specification.md

 as a single state in each.

 Sub-workflows must have a defined start and end states.
-The "waitForCompletion" property defines if the SubFlow state should wait until execution of the sub-workflow is completed or not.
+The `waitForCompletion` property defines if the SubFlow state should wait until execution of the sub-workflow is completed or not.

 Each sub-workflow receives the same copy of the SubFlow state's data input.
-If the "waitForCompletion" property is set to true, sub-workflows have the ability to edit the parent's workflow data.
+If the `waitForCompletion` property is set to true, sub-workflows have the ability to edit the parent's workflow data.
-If the "waitForCompletion" property is set to false, data access to the parent workflow should not be allowed.
+If the `waitForCompletion` property is set to false, data access to the parent workflow should not be allowed.

 Sub-workflows inherit all the [function](#Function-Definition) and [event](#Event-Definition) definitions of their parent workflow.